• En Español

 Connect with this Specialized Coordinator

 History of trauma or a traumatic childbirth can result in or contribute to Perinatal Post Traumatic Stress Disorder (P-PTSD).
 Parents may have feelings of fear, detachment, panic, anxiety and experience nightmares, poor sleep, and flashbacks.
-Here at PSI, we have a Specialized Coordinator just for you; ready to listen and help you through this process by finding resources and providing one-to-one listening support.

 Connect with this Specialized Coordinator